etesync/etesync-dav/README.md

 ## Specific client notes and instructions

-###Thunderbird
+### Thunderbird

-#### Thunderbird (using TbSync)
+#### Thunderbird (using TbSync) - recommended
 1. Install [TbSync](https://addons.thunderbird.net/en-us/thunderbird/addon/tbsync/) and the accompanying [DAV provider](https://addons.thunderbird.net/en-us/thunderbird/addon/dav-4-tbsync/).
 2. Open the TbSync window: Edit -> TbSync
 3. Add new DAV account (choose manual configuration).
 4. Use `http://localhost:37358/user@example.com/` for both servers, your EteSync username as the username and the DAV password you got in [configuration and running](#configuration-and-running) as the password.

-#### Thunderbird (using Lightning)
+#### Thunderbird (no additional add-ons)
 Using TbSync is recommended, because it includes address book support (Lightning does not), automatically discovers all your calendars/address books/tasks, and just works better in general.
 However, you *can* also do the following:

 1. Install a CardDAV add-on such as Cardbook if you want to sync your contacts
 2. Open http://localhost:37358 in a browser, log in with your username and account password (not encryption password), and click on the link to your DAV colection to see a list of all the calendars, tasks lists, and address books in that collection